pouyanze/pouyanze/README.md

 # Hi, I'm Pouyan!  👋

 I was a civil engineer with a Masters's degree in project management.
 My career journey has been diverse, starting as a salesperson where I developed strong interpersonal and communication skills.
-I then transitioned to a store manager role, where I honed my leadership and organizational abilities.
+I then transitioned to a store manager role ( later as I immersed myself in product management, I was amazed to discover numerous unexpected similarities between my experiences in both roles), where I honed my leadership and organizational abilities.
 With a passion for managing complex projects, I became a project manager in civil projects, overseeing successful construction initiatives.

 Driven by my curiosity and passion for technology, I embarked on a new path as a junior software developer.
 I am excited about combining my engineering background with software development skills to create innovative solutions.
 Additionally, I am eager to explore product manager role, as I enjoy translating user needs into impactful software features.